swsnu/swpp2021-team7/README.md

   - **GIVEN** the User is on `Search Result Page('/search')`
   - **WHEN** the User clicks `go-video-indexing-button` button
   - **THEN** the User should be redirected to `Video Indexing Page('/video')`.

 - Exceptions
-    - The user is not logged in.
+    - The user is not logged in

 - Acceptance test
-  - When logged in user clicks the button, the user gets redirected to Video Indexing Page.
+  - When logged in user clicks the button, the user gets redirected to Video Indexing Page
-  - When user not logged in clicks the button, the user gets redirected to login page.
+  - When user not logged in clicks the button, the user gets redirected to login page

 ---